rshehayeb/DHR_RiskAssessment/README.md

 # DHR_RiskAssessment
-Contains data and model results for the drought and heat risk assessment for ecosystem services of Hammer park, Plauen, Germany.
+Contains R and Arduino code used in the drought and heat risk assessment for ecosystem services of Hammer park, Plauen, Germany.
+Arduino version 2.3.2
+R-script version 4.4.1